SCOPE: Selective Conformal Optimized Pairwise LLM Judging: Introduction

 \section{Introduction}

 Large language models (LLMs) are increasingly used as judges to scale evaluation in modern AI workflows, from reinforcement learning to automated benchmarking and leaderboards~\citep{NEURIPS2023_91f18a12, lambert-etal-2025-rewardbench}.
 By replacing costly human preference labels with model-based pairwise comparisons, LLM-as-a-judge enables rapid evaluation.
 At the same time, once a model’s preferences substitute for human judgments, reliability becomes a first-class requirement: even a small, systematic rate of wrong pairwise decisions can distort rankings and the training signals derived from them.
+Concrete failure modes include RLHF reward judges that silently bias the trained policy toward stylistic artefacts such as length or verbosity~\citep{saito2023verbositybias, NEURIPS2023_91f18a12}, leaderboard comparisons that flip when two closely matched models are evaluated by a position-biased judge~\citep{shi-etal-2025-judging}, and large-scale annotation pipelines whose distilled preferences inherit the judge's self-preference and familiarity biases downstream~\citep{NEURIPS2024_7f1f0218}.
 What is missing is a principled way to decide when an LLM judgment should be trusted, together with an explicit, user-specified bound on the error rate among the judgments that are actually accepted.

 Selective prediction provides a natural abstraction.
 Rather than forcing a decision on every instance, the judge abstains when uncertainty is high and returns a judgment only when sufficiently confident~\citep{NIPS2017_4a8423d5, chen-etal-2023-adaptation}.
 Yet applying selective prediction to pairwise LLM judging exposes two fundamental obstacles.
 First, thresholding confidence scores offers no finite-sample statistical guarantee that a target accepted-set error will be respected at deployment; thresholds tuned to match validation behavior can exceed the desired risk on new samples.
 Second, uncertainty proxies are contaminated by nuisance variation~\citep{wang-etal-2025-sconu}.
 Pairwise judges exhibit systematic biases such as position bias~\citep{shi-etal-2025-judging, wang2025eliminating}, and these effects can produce highly confident but incorrect judgments.
 As a result, naive confidence thresholding can fail to abstain precisely when it should, violating a user’s reliability constraint even when average calibration looks reasonable.
 Conversely, methods that do provide statistical guarantees often rely on conservative confidence bounds such as Clopper-Pearson~\citep{be7c0fd0_cp, wang2025coin} and fixed sequence testing~\citep{bauer1991multiple, jung2025trust}, which satisfy the constraint by rejecting a large fraction of queries and thereby sacrificing coverage~\citep{wang2025coin}.